Montana-Media-Arts/391-mobile-gaming-Spring2020-course/modules/week-13/_posts/2001-02-01-get-information.md

 However, we need to get the information from the textbox.

-The following code retrieves the information when the button is clicked.
+When clicking the button, the following code retrieves the information.

 ```csharp
  var myName = name.Text;